hexatomic/hexatomic.github.io/src/documentation/code-review.md

 The maintainer should suggest a suitable person for a review of changes to documentation.
 This can include other project members and PIs who are not developers, but also external users.
 We argue that especially user documentation can benefit from a user perspective in the review process.
-This means that the documentation updates and the review interface must be usable for informed users.
+This means that informed users must be enabled to make updates in and add changes to the documentation, and to use the review user interface.
+In order to achieve this, the code review process and involved technology is documented in the maintainer documentation, to share with reviewers.

 ### Software code